xwmx/nb/README.md

   -c, --comment <comment>    A comment or description for this bookmark.
   --edit                     Open the bookmark in your editor before saving.
   -e, --encrypt              Encrypt the bookmark with a password.
-  -f, --filename <filename>  The filename for the new note.
+  -f, --filename <filename>  The filename for the bookmark.
+It is recommended
+                             to omit the extension so the default bookmark extension is used.
   --raw-content              Save the page content as HTML.
   --related <url>            A URL for a page related to the bookmarked page.
                              Multiple `--related` flags can be used in a